 That might work.
 But it’s taken us a long time to build the Presto brand.
 I’m not sure whether there are enough marketing funds available to support the building of another brand.

 Plus there is no guarantee that our existing retailers are looking for another nut, cracker, or chip brand to sell in their stores.
 Part of the reason we were successful in getting into retailers was that there wasn’t a lot of other pretzel manufacturers that could supply nationally in the quantities required.

 That was true in the beginning.
-But we’ve done a lot to grow the pretzel market in Australia.
+But we’ve done a lot to grow the pretzel market.
 Therefore, it’s only a matter of time before we have a lot more competition in this market.
 That’s why I’m proposing that we introduce another pretzel brand to compete against Presto.
 I think that would dissuade some competitors from entering the market (if they think it’s too competitive).

 That’s a good idea, but we also run the risk of cannibalization, where the new brand simply steals the sales from Presto.
 We could end up doing twice the work for the same sales result.

 And another concern is that a second brand might signal to potential competitors that this is becoming an attractive market (because new players are entering it).
 So there’s a chance that instead of reducing competition, this approach might actually increase it.

 Student Discussion Questions

 1. Classify the major viewpoints above, into the categories of: